Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

       }
    }
 }
 ```
 ### getSmallUser.php:
-This function only returns the uplayID, the uplay name of any given person(s) (by uid or name) and the relative platforms.
+This function only returns the uplayID, the uplay name of any given player(s) (by uid or name) and the relative platforms.

 ### Optional Arguments:
 ```